wilsonfreitas/numbersBR/README.md

 [1] TRUE TRUE TRUE
 > x == 68194359406
 [1]  TRUE FALSE FALSE
+> x <- RENAVAN(c(75320797785, 91671999129))
+> is.valid(x)
+[1] TRUE TRUE
 ```

 ## Contribute

-For now we have CPF and CNPJ implemented, so if you need another number or, even better, if you have it implemented, get in touch so we can add new numbers to the package.
+For now we have CPF, CNPJ and RENAVAN implemented, so if you need another number or, even better, if you have it implemented, get in touch so we can add new numbers to the package.